csci5117f24/session-06-in-class-zackerthescar/README.md

 On Windows: `¯\_(ツ)_/¯`

-Once you have ensured that `pipenv` worked, move to the section below.
+Once you have ensured that `pipenv` worked, install all dependencies with `pipenv install`, then move to the section below.

 ## What commands starts the server?